Cane toads in Australia: Methods to control spread of cane toads in Australia

+As of 2024, commercially available cane toad tadpole traps are being produced, with a bait using a lure consisting of a small airstone coated with pheromone extracted from the parotoid gland of the toads, which attracts cane toad tadpoles but not other tadpole species.
+The traps are placed in the shallow edges of bodies of water, and are able to catch thousands of cane toad tadpoles within hours.
+Some local and state government bodies have been promoting the usage of such traps by residents to curtail spread of toads without impacting on the tadpoles of other frogs.

 In semiarid areas where water is scarce, the construction of toad-proof fences around dams can severely affect toad survival rates by denying them access to water.

 The RSPCA has guidelines for the humane culling of cane toads.
-Inhumane ways include spraying with Dettol, phenyl, and using a large hammer with a flat, metal head to bludgeon them to death, but these are illegal in most states and territories (for NT, QLD, and NSW, no laws prohibit inhumane ways, just recommendations).
+Inhumane ways are illegal in most states and territories.
 Due to concerns over potential harm to other Australian wildlife species, the use of Dettol as pest control was banned in Western Australia by the Department of Environment and Conservation in 2011.

 Large predators, such as the yellow-spotted monitors and sand goannas, are being fed young, small, cane toads by researchers to create a "food poisoning"-like experience for the predators, in the hope that they will avoid eating adult toads, which might kill them.

 Poisonous sausages containing toad meat are being trialed in the Kimberley (Western Australia) to try to protect native animals from cane toads' deadly impact.
 The Western Australian Department of Environment and Conservation has been working with the University of Sydney to develop baits to train native animals not to eat the toads.
 By blending bits of toad with a nausea-inducing chemical, the baits train the animals to stay away from the amphibians.
 Researcher David Pearson says trials run in laboratories and in remote parts of the Kimberley region of WA are looking promising, although the baits will not solve the cane-toad problem altogether.
+By 2023, field research indicated that the taste aversion project had not been effective in reducing toad-induced northern quoll decline in the Kimberley.